|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 If the disease is not treated, this second stage may last for a number of years.
 Then, more severe symptoms may occur due to the lack of nutrients reaching different parts of the body.
 Symptoms may occur in any part of the body, but most likely the heart, nervous system, brain, lungs, eyes, or skin.
 If the disease still is not treated, it usually causes death in this third stage.

-If you have a more severe case of Whipple’s disease, you may also need intravenous antibiotics, fluid, and electrolyte replacement when you begin treatment.
-Electrolytes are salts and other substances in your body fluid that your heart and brain need to work properly.
-You may also need to take supplements of certain vitamins and minerals that your body is not absorbing normally on its own.
+Severe Whipple’s disease may require IV antibiotics, fluids, and electrolyte replacement when treatment begins.
+Electrolytes are salts and other substances in body fluid that the heart and brain need to work properly.
+Supplements of certain vitamins and minerals that the body is not absorbing normally may be needed.
 These may include:

 Symptoms usually go away after a few weeks to a few months on antibiotics.
 Your doctor may check your progress with the PCR test to see if any of the disease-causing bacteria are left.
 However, you will still need to take antibiotics for 1-2 years to prevent the disease from returning.

 There are no current guidelines to prevent Whipple's disease because the cause is unknown.

 National Institute of Diabetes and Digestive and Kidney Diseases